FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 ### Dropdown and Picture Gallery Select Events

-Dropdowns and picture galleries (and their hierarchical counterparts) and radio groups all support \"select events\" e.g.
+Dropdowns and picture galleries (and their hierarchical counterparts) and radio groups all support "select events" e.g.